Can Russell Wilson and the Seahawks offense keep carrying the defense?

 And nearing the end of his third season Carroll left Miami that day with just a 20-23 record with the Seahawks.

-Worse, after the game it was revealed cornerbacks Richard Sherman and Brandon Browner were being suspended four games for violating the league’s policy on performance enhancing drugs (Sherman would appeal and have the suspension overturned).
+Worse, after the game it was revealed cornerbacks Richard Sherman and Brandon Browner were being suspended four games for violating the league’s policy on performance-enhancing drugs (Sherman would appeal and have the suspension overturned).

 The Seahawks in that moment looked like a talented but rudderless team destined for another season of disappointment.